');

 About South Miami, FL

-South Miami is a mid-sized city in Florida with a population of 11,926 residents.
-The median household income is $88,313 per year, which is above the national average.
-The median age in South Miami is 39.9 years.
+South Miami is a mid-sized city located in Florida with a population of 11,926 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $88,313 per year, which is 18% above the national median of $75,149.
+The median age of 39.9 years is close to the US median age of 38.9 years.

 Cost of Living in South Miami, FL